maxamillion/ansible-maxamillion.sh/README.md

-ansible-maxamillion.so
+ansible-maxamillion.sh
 ======================

-Ansible playbooks and roles for maxamillion.so
+Ansible playbooks and roles for maxamillion.sh

 I have a machine that I use for various random tasks and I manage it with ansible.
 These are the bits, posted on github because ... why not?